a3mc/Casper-Metrics/README.md

 - Redis (default port, no password)

 Please pre-create a database and a user.
-Create .env file with all connection parameters.
+Create `.env` file with all connection parameters.
-Carefully review the example.env with the instructions.
+Carefully review the `example.env` with the instructions.
 Database structure will be created when running 'migrate' commands.

-App has documented, public enpoints for the Front App that can be observed here in action: https://caspermetrics.io
+App has documented public endpoints for the Front App that can be observed here in action: https://caspermetrics.io

 It can be also used as an API for any service that needs this data.